How to Wash Sports Bras

 Skip the Dryer

 While you can safely toss most sports bras in the washing machine (following the guidelines for machine washing outlined further below), steer clear of the dryer—and its high heat.
 Air drying is your best bet.
+Refer to our article on how to dry bras in more depth.

 The hot temperatures of the dryer can cause elastic to stretch, snap, and break.
 Remember the whole point of a sports bra is that extra support, so you definitely want to preserve their elasticity.
 Skip the dryer and either: